chef-boneyard/chef-web-docs-2016/chef_master/source/community_lists.rst

 =====================================================
 Mailing Lists
 =====================================================
-Sign up for the mailing lists at |http lists opscode|.
+Sign up for the mailing lists at |url opscode_community_lists|.
 There are a few options:

 * ``chef@lists.opscode.com`` --- This list is for general discussion between users, developers, and other interested parties
 * ``chef-dev@lists.opscode.com`` --- This list is primarily for developers